 The introduction of HPV testing as the primary screening mechanism for CervicalCheck, with cytology as a reflex test, will involve a reconfiguration of the laboratory work involved.
 Detailed capacity planning is ongoing and introduction will be subject to a tendering process for work carried out outside the public sector.
+Following agreement to extend existing contracts for cytology services pending the introduction of HPV testing as the primary screening test, work is now required to finalise the laboratory strategy for the introduction of the HPV test.

 The Clinical Advisory Group established to advise on the project has made a decision in relation to the choice of HPV assay, required before tender documents can be finalised, as well as the final age range and intervals and genotyping.
 Dr Marc Arbyn, who was a member of the HIQA HTA panel, is also providing support and expertise to this Group.
 HSE officials have advised that all necessary clinical decisions which are required for drafting of procurement documents have now been made and procurement market analysis is progressing.
-Work is ongoing to finalise the laboratory strategy for the HPV test, following agreement to extend existing contracts for cytology services (and subject to finalisation of the extended contracts).
-In tandem, work on development and testing of necessary ICT changes is underway and colposcopy capacity planning is being scoped out.